AdekunleDally/9ijakids-games/README.md

 ## Start Project
 Use **npm start** to start the project

-an id  property was added to the json in order to uniquely identify each child in the array
+React Hooks was used to implement the search filter as well as the filter functionality